hakangndz/guess-my-number/README.md

 It is a guessing game.
+The user tries to guess chosen random number.